EduCastroo/MangueTech/README.md

 <p align="center">Projeto Integrador Generation Brazil</p>

 <div align="center">
-It is a web application planned by me, where I perform the CRUD
+It is a web application planned by us, do we perform the CRUD

 ### Some fields in main Model is: